Elliptic multizetas and the elliptic double shuffle relations: The generating series of elliptic multizetas

-Let $\grt_{\rm ell}$ be the elliptic Grothendieck-Teichm\"uller Lie algebra defined by B.~Enriquez in \cite{Enriquez:EllAss}.
-Not surprisingly, this Lie algebra will be an essential tool in proving our results.
+Let $\grt_{ell}$ be the elliptic Grothendieck-Teichm\"uller Lie algebra defined by Enriquez in \S 5.6 of \cite{Enriquez:EllAss}.\footnote{We work with the completed version which is denoted $\widehat{\grt}_{ell}$ in \cite{Enriquez:EllAss}.} Not surprisingly, this Lie algebra will be an essential tool in proving our results.
 Let us recall some of the basic facts concerning it.
-Firstly, Enriquez showed that there is a natural Lie morphism $\grt_{\rm ell}\rightarrow \Der^0(\ff_2)$.
-It was further shown in \cite{Schneps:Emzv} that this map is injective.
-We will identify $\grt_{\rm ell}$ with its image in $\Der^0(\ff_2)$.
+Firstly, Enriquez showed that there is a natural Lie morphism $\grt_{ell}\rightarrow \Der_0(\ff_2)$.
+It was further shown in \cite{Schneps:Emzv}, Equation (1.2.4), that this map is injective.\footnote{Note that what is denoted $\Der_0(\ff_2)$ in \cite{Schneps:Emzv} is denoted here by $\Der'_0(\ff_2)$.} We will identify $\grt_{ell}$ with its image in $\Der_0(\ff_2)$.